pierre-rouleau/usrhome/readme.rst

 Using Emacs as a man reader
 ---------------------------

-Anyone that have used Emacs knows that its man support is really good.
+Anyone that have used Emacs knows that `Emacs man support`_ is really good.
-For instance, with Emacs, you can follow all links that appear in man pages; you essentially have access to a man page *browser*.
-And then you can also use all Emacs features.
+For instance, with Emacs, you can follow all links that appear in man pages; you essentially have access to a man page *browser* with access of all Emacs features.

 You can use `man (or woman)`_ right inside Emacs.
 But at the shell, the ``man`` command will use the default man pager.
 Being able to open the man